ElucidSolutions/fpt/modules/article/Readme.md

   article_articleListBlock accepts two arguments:

   * context, a Block Expansion Context
-  * and done, a function that accepts a JQuery
+  * and done, a function that accepts two
-    HTML Element.
+    arguments: an Error object and a JQuery HTML Element.

   article_articleListBlock replaces context.element
   with a new HTML element that lists the articles